 The invincibles settle for a draw.
 For this time.
 And also for the next ones, it seems to be understood.
-In short, until the new F2005 is ready, and we are talking about the 8th of May 2005 (Spanish Grand Prix), the objective is to make and points.
+In short, until the new F2005 is ready, and we are talking about May 8, 2005, (Spanish Grand Prix), the objective is to score some points.
 Rubens Barrichello explains:

 "Whoever starts too strong has a 90% chance of not finishing.
 Ferrari has worked in such a way as to always cross the finish line".